-- Key Stage 2 builds upon and expands learners' knowledge of art and design, providing them further opportunities to learn the subject. - Sketchbooks are used to record observations and experiment with ideas; all learners benefit from being taught and modelled how to use a sketchbook, including annotations, sketches, collages, mock-up and final outcomes.
-The contextual side of art is expanded upon to include architects in the range of artists and designers. - Learners will start to develop an appreciation of artists and designers as they look at similar and different ways artists have worked across time and contexts. - Learners will continue to experiment and revisit art and design techniques and methods to improve their mastery allowing them to be confident with their experimentation and expression of ideas.
+- Key Stage 2 builds upon and expands learners' knowledge of design and technology, providing them further opportunities to learn the subject. - DT folders are used to record observations and experiment with ideas; all learners benefit from being taught and modelled how to make annotations, sketch, collage, mock-up and final outcomes.
+The contextual side of DT is expanded upon to include the work of real designers and leaders in STEM. - Learners will start to develop an appreciation of artists and designers as they look at similar and different ways technology has evolved across time and the associated, historical contexts. - Learners will continue to experiment and revisit DT techniques and methods to improve their mastery allowing them to be confident with their experimentation and expression of ideas.